December 22, 2024

 Liu uses the maritime imagery to remind us that it’s the tougher economic times that prove a leader’s strength and that of their teams.
 A good tide lifts all boats, but choppier seas favor the outfits that have prepared for downturns.

-If you can remain flexible and open-minded to feedback and new ideas no matter how far you’ve come in your career, you’ll never stop growing and improving yourself.
+If you can remain flexible and open-minded to feedback and no matter how far you’ve come in your career, you’ll never stop growing and improving yourself.
 “Your role in life is so much more than just doing your job today,” Liu says.

 Related: What Has This 100-Year-Old Business Done to Ensure Its Longevity?
 Its CEO Follows These 7 Leadership Principles.

-A CEO is there to answer big-picture questions that only they can, but it’s not helpful in the long run if team members can’t replicate that kind of answer when they’re not around.
+A CEO is there to answer big-picture questions that only they can, but it’s not helpful in the long run if members can’t replicate that kind of answer when they’re not around.
 Remember, these are the people who are spending the most time on this particular issue, and they should be the

 best prepared to answer big questions themselves.